 The mall, Target, Whole Foods and other public big brand stores all offer great workstations.
-Since their common in almost every area finding them isn’t a problem and commuting to them isn’t hard.
+Since they’re common in almost every area finding them isn’t a problem and commuting to them isn’t hard.
 Each venue offers plenty of seating, food and bathrooms within easy reach too.

 It gets pretty crowded here and as a result, your ideal seat sometimes isn’t available.
 To offset this make sure to go at the right times.
 Like before lunch and dinner times.
 Avoid it on weekends too since these locations do their biggest sales then.
-Sometimes the wi-fi isn’t strong in these places either.
+Sometimes the Wi-Fi isn’t strong in these places either.
 Which makes getting work done difficult because of a slow connection.
 Still, working from these locations offers many benefits.

 Just because you don’t go to school anymore doesn’t mean you can’t head to a college campus to get some work done.
 The union, library, outdoors and college campus buildings make for a nice change of pace.
 An empty classroom works great too, and it’s quiet like a library.
 College campuses also welcome famous guest speakers, classes, and events open to the public.
 Making it a good place to network as well.

-College campus wi-fi only works for students and staff.
-To offset this problem bring a Wi-Fi hot spot or work without internet.
+College campus Wi-Fi only works for students and staff.
+To offset this problem bring a Wi-Fi hotspot or work without internet.
 However, some colleges do partner with popular brands like McDonalds and Starbucks, which do offer free Wi-Fi.

 Working at home isn’t bad, but it’s often fun to change up your routine.
 Try out some of these places and see if you notice a difference in your work productivity.
 Don’t see your favorite workspace?
-Please leave your thoughts in the comments and stay tuned for part 2.
+Please leave your thoughts in the comments and stay tuned for part two.